 Burden of Proof in Insurance Claims and Settlement Negotiations

 Many personal injury cases in South Florida never make it to trial.
 Instead, they’re settled through insurance negotiations or alternative dispute resolution methods like mediation.
 Even though you’re not in a courtroom, the concept of burden of proof still applies.
-Insurance companies demand compelling evidence of liability and damages before paying out a claim.
+Insurance adjusters demand compelling evidence of liability and damages before paying out a claim.
+Hiring our experienced Miami personal injury attorneys can significantly ease the burden of dealing with insurance adjusters and greatly improve your chances of getting a fair settlement.

 claims